Myymälä 2 Baltic Fellowship Network

 BFN project manager Ramiro Camelo presentation of Mymälä2 Seven of Seven and Raw overview at Starptelpa Festival curators assembly.
 Zuzeum, Riga.

-BFN started in the autumn of 2019 and so far has included professional curatorial trips to Tallinn, Tartu and Narva (Estonia); Riga (Latvia) and Vilnius (Lithuania).
+BFN started in the autumn of 2019 and so far has included professional curatorial trips to Tallinn, Tartu and Narva (Estonia); Riga (Latvia), Vilnius and Kaunas (Lithuania).
 Projects resulting or initiated in the frame of BFN include the exhibition “You Were a Bird”, by Krista Mölder, (EE) 2021, in collaboration with Temnikova & Kasela Gallery, Tallinn, The inclusion of Margus Kontus (EE) in “Quantum Critic, 2020” at Myymälä2.
 The participation of Regina-Mareta Soonsein (EE) in Seven of Seven, 2021; the inclusion of Ewa Paukstyte (LT); Laura Kuusk (EE); Varvara & Mar (EE & ES) in “Quantum Critic 2021“,

 Past projects include the participation of GolfClayderman (LV) Maria Metsalu (EE) and Saulė Noreikaitė (LT) in Seven of Seven, April 2022 , and two exhibitions “Happily ever after” by Maria Ader (EE) in Sep 2022 and “Elu ja surma laulund” by Pille Ernesaks (EE) in Oct 2022.